Obada-gh/reading-notes/api.md

 * Definition lists are used to define terminology.
 * Lists can be nested inside one another.

+## api :
+In computing, an application programming interface (API) is an interface that defines interactions between multiple software applications or mixed hardware-software intermediaries.[1]
+It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used, the conventions to follow, etc. It can also provide extension mechanisms so that users can extend existing functionality in various ways and to varying degrees.[2]
+An API can be entirely custom, specific to a component, or designed based on an industry-standard to ensure interoperability.
+Through information hiding, APIs enable modular programming, allowing users to use the interface independently of the implementation.

+Reference to Web APIs is currently the most common use of the term.[3]
+There are also APIs for programming languages, software libraries, computer operating systems, and computer hardware.
+APIs originated in the 1940s, though the term API did not emerge until the 1960s and 70s.

 ## What Google Learned From Its Quest to Build the Perfect Team:

 like most 25-year-olds, Julia Rozovsky wasn’t sure what she wanted to do with her life.
 She had worked at a consulting firm, but it wasn’t a good match.
 Then she became a researcher for two professors at Harvard, which was interesting but lonely.
 Maybe a big corporation would be a better fit.
 Or perhaps a fast-growing start-up.
 All she knew for certain was that she wanted to find a job that was more social. ‘‘I wanted to be part of a community, part of something people were building together,’’ she told me.
 She thought about various opportunities — Internet companies, a Ph.D. program — but nothing seemed exactly right.
 So in 2009, she chose the path that allowed her to put off making a decision: She applied to business schools and was accepted by the Yale School of Management.